 Let’s fill the world with index cards, writing love on every line of our beloveds’ hopeful hearts.

 Friends, if you accept the index card challenge, please let us know in our Hands Free communities on Facebook & Instagram.
 Use the hashtag #indexcardchallenge so we can inspire each other!
 Please see the Presence Pledge print if you would like a visual reminder in your home to leave your loved one’s spirit stronger and brighter.
 See the Hands Free Shop for wearable reminders to choose connection and love over distraction and criticism.
-And now for some incredible resources to help us parent the way Mr. B teaches:

 Thank you for sharing your stories & your encouragements!
 The comment section of this blog and the Facebook page are pure gold because of you.